 - Section 29A Demolition Consent

-- Request for adjoining owners details for the purpose of building works or fill in our online form
+- Request for Adjoining Landowners Details for the purpose of building works OR complete our online form

 All places of public entertainment must have an occupancy permit.

-To find out more go to the Victorian Building Authority website: Occupancy Permits for Places of Public Entertainment.
+To find out more visit the Victorian Building Authority website: Occupancy Permits for Places of Public Entertainment